cadithealth/pyramid_describe/README.rst

   data formats (JSON, YAML, XML, and WADL), which do not use a template.

+  Specifying a renderer pre-empts all other rendering fallback mechanisms.

 * ``{PREFIX}.format.default.{OPTION}``

   Set a default rendering option for all formats.
 Note that this can